Some links in this post may be affiliate links

 The Kentia Palm is relatively slow-growing, eventually growing up to 8 feet under good indoor growing conditions.
 The trunk is dark-green when young and turns brown as it ages.
 Its fronds are less drooping and is generally taller than its close relative Howea belmoreana (Sentry Palm) which grows to a height of 3-4 feet.

-Howea forsteriana requires pruning to keep it neat and discourage pests and diseases infestation.
+Kentia Palm care requires pruning to keep it neat and discourage pests and diseases infestation.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Kentia Palm grows best in bright, indirect light.
+Kentia Palm grows best in bright indirect light.
 Keep it away from direct sunlight as it can cause the fronds to develop a yellowish color instead of the beautiful green color.

 Rotate the pot regularly to make sure that the palm receives light on all sides for uniform growth and to prevent lopsided growth.